Akshara026/FakeNews_Clasiffier/README.md

 | DeBERTa   | 99%      | 0.99           |
 | ViT       | 94%      | 0.94           |

 > All models perform strongly in fake news detection.
 DeBERTa achieves the best overall performance.
-ViT holds promise, especially in multimodal or resource-constrained setups(also ViT ca be used for setetcting AI images only).
+ViT holds promise, especially in multimodal or resource-constrained setups(also ViT can be used for detecting AI images only).